natf17/qah-kiosk-docker/README.md

 NEXT_PUBLIC_VERCEL_IMG_API=

 ```
-9. Build the docker image from the Dockerfile: (add production variable?)
+10. Build the docker image from the Dockerfile: (add production variable?)
 ```shell
 docker build -t kiosk-app .
 ```

-10. Run the container and attach to the network (use -it instead of -d to attach to the container):
+11. Run the container and attach to the network (use -it instead of -d to attach to the container):
 ```shell
 docker run --name next-app -p 3000:3000 -d kiosk-app
 ```

+## Add the first events!
+12. Follow the instructions [here](https://github.com/natf17/qah-kiosk-docker/blob/main/adding-events-instructions.txt) to add the first events ot the kiosk.

+13. Follow steps 9 and 10 to rebuild and rerun the NextJS app.
+Make sure to update the Dockerfile `ARG CACHEBUST` to force Docker to bypass the cache and rebuild the pages.
+(This is a current limitation).

+14. Open the app (from the host machine) here: `localhost:3000`.